 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-The natural beauty of Bulgaria is especially striking to first time visitors, and in particular it is the dominance of its magnificent mountains which make the country so visually impressive.
-Bulgaria's mountains come in a variety of shapes and sizes, including sharp, snow-covered peaks, icy blue lakes, cool forests, bioreserves, and varied flora and fauna.
+The natural beauty of Bulgaria is especially striking to first time visitors, and in particular it is the dominance of its magnificent mountains that make the country so visually impressive.
+Bulgaria's mountains come in a variety of shapes and sizes, including those that have sharp, snow-covered peaks and icy blue lakes, cool forests, and bio-reserves with varied flora and fauna.
 Among the heights are large ski resorts and mineral spas; quaint, traditional villages; monasteries; and many opportunities for hiking, skiing, cave exploration, and ecotourism.

 More than half of Bulgaria is hilly or mountainous, with an average elevation of about 1,575ft (480m).
 The Balkan Mountains in the central region cross the country from west to east, the irregular Rhodope Mountains form the southeastern border with Greece, and the Rila and Pirin Mountains mark the western border.
 Every mountain range has its own characteristic appearance and tourism prospects.

 The Rila Mountains are the most majestic and boast the country's highest peak (Moussala), Bulgaria's most famous monastery (Rila) and the country's oldest ski resort at Borovets.
 The greenest and prettiest mountain range is the Rhodopes, which is home to Pamporovo, the largest ski resort, as well as plenty of culture and folklore centred on the town of Momchilovtsi, which is the most popular place for ecotourism.